bodinier/Music-Genre-Classification/README.md

 # Music genre classification

-We built different models on R to perform music genre classification (**Logistic & Ridge Regression / SVM / Random Forests**).
+We built, in a team of two (Corentin Soubeiran and myself) different models on R to perform music genre classification (**Logistic & Ridge Regression / SVM / Random Forests**).
 We achieve **94.8% accuracy** with Random Forests.